TassioCarmo/havard-cs50x-week6-python/README.md

 truncation is no longer an issue in python
 (We can get the same behavior as in C, truncation, with the // operator, like z = x // y.)

+There is no data type for individual characters only strs